 It sounds like a better value across the board, but how did it play out?

-Unlike Matthew, I didn’t find WPX to be faster than WP Curve, but the performance is comparable and still much faster than my old shared hosting plan.
+Unlike Matthew, I didn’t find WPX to be faster than WP Engine, but the performance is comparable and still much faster than my old shared hosting plan.
 My guess is because they’re based in Europe instead of the US, but most of my traffic is from the US.

 Still, I didn’t have any of the random downtime issues I had before, and the support was equally friendly and helpful.

 WPX handled 2 record traffic days beautifully, on July 28th when I had a guest post go live on SteveScottSite, and on August 8th when I was quoted in LearnVest article (which was subsequently syndicated to Forbes, Fox Business and elsewhere).